 When I do go out maybe for a shopping day with friends and say I’m out for 7 hours it will take me 2/3 days to get over that one day..
 It get’s VERY frustrating.
 My concentration level is so bad, I find it so hard to concentrate and I’m always asking people the same question over and over..
 I have to write every little thing down or else I’ll forget, I usually blame everything on chemo brain.
 I have to admit cancer does get me down more than it should but I’ve found that those hard days will only make you stronger.
 You will have bad days even bad weeks and even though I still suffer with a lot, I always try to remain as positive as I can.

 After battling Lymphoma twice including a stem cell transplant I am more likely to develop Leukaemia later in life as well as other cancer’s.
 The uncertainty of the cancer coming back again or getting diagnosed with a different kind of cancer scares the hell out of me but I know I can’t live my life in fear.
 Even if I am unlucky to get diagnosed with another cancer I will never give up fighting, cancer will never win.

 Even if you want to forget about it for a while it’s so hard as cancer is everywhere.
-Most people have been touched by it or it’s on television, you might see people collecting money for cancer charities at shopping centre’s, or even people generally talking while you shop which is what happened recently while I was shopping with my sister in Birmingham.
+Most people have been touched by it or it’s on television, you might see people collecting money for cancer charities at shopping centre’s, or even people generally talking while you shop.
 Even if you want to get away from cancer, you can’t it’s always there.